briansgithub/TideTracker_repo/Pre-setup-README.txt

     chmod +x *.sh
     chmod +x /home/pi/TideTracker_repo/forked_wifi-connect-headless-rpi/scripts/*.sh

+Try running 0_boot_sense.py at least once because "Matplotlib is building the font cache; this may take a moment"

 Run the setup script: sh1_setup.sh
 Run the sh2_setup_on-boot-service.sh script (Do NOT run with sudo)